Hepato-pancreato-biliary (HPB) surgery encompasses various procedures that treat conditions in the liver, bile system, and pancreas.

 Together, the liver, gallbladder, pancreas, and duodenum form an important subsystem within the digestive system.
 Enzymes, bile, and bile salts produced and stored in the gallbladder inject into this tract during digestion.
 The pancreas also produces enzymes and adds them to the intestinal tract for digestion.

-These organs are essential for the effective digestion of food.
+Together, the pancreas, liver, gallbladder, and duodenum are essential for the effective digestion of food and absorption of nutrients.
 As a result, diet plays an integral part in maintaining this complex and interconnected system within the body.

 There are also other vital structures and major blood vessels through the abdomen on top of these essential organs.
 Altogether, these systems make operating in the abdomen complex and challenging.